wtee/yggdrasil/README.md

 It's named after the [mythological Norse world tree](https://en.wikipedia.org/wiki/Yggdrasil).
 Also, a little, this [old Linux distro](https://en.wikipedia.org/wiki/Yggdrasil_Linux/GNU/X).
 Why?
-Partially, because it sound's better than css-grid.
+Partially, because it sounds better than css-grid.
 Partially, because a CSS grid is a "world tree" that holds the various elements of a page together.